The Railholiday Green Page

 Recycling and Waste

 We recycle on a grand scale, taking derelict carriages and giving them a new lease of life, using wood from our own woodland wherever possible, local labour and craftspeople.
 We are rather proud of the end result.
-Here is a little information on how our guests help too.
+Here is a little more information.

-- At Railholiday we practice a system of Reduce, Reuse, Return and Recycle.
-We are very proud that in 2021 we managed to bottle all 360 bottles of our home-grown apple juice in reused bottles and tops, and still have plenty left over for our next pressing.
+- At Railholiday we practise a system of Reduce, Reuse, Return and Recycle.
+We are very proud that in 2023 we managed to bottle all 537 bottles of our home-grown apple juice in reused bottles, tops and boxes many of which have now been used multiple times.

 - All carriages are provided with composting bins - we use our own compost on our gardens.

 - There are excellent facilities for recycling in all carriages.
-There is an inside bin in all carriages for glass, plastic, paper, card, cans and tins, and clear instructions on what to do with the recycling.
+There is an inside bin in all carriages for glass, plastic, paper, card, cans/tins and clear instructions on what to do with the recycling.
 We use Devon Contract Waste, who have a strong commitment to the environment.

 - Showers are fitted in all carriages.